Rodic/PorterStemmer/README.md

- # Scala implementation of Porter's Stemmer
+ # Scala implementation of the Porter's Stemmer Algorithm

 Algo is implemented in functional style (lists, pattern matching and minimal usage of regex)